"Kodomo o Koroshite Kudasai" to Iu Oya-tachi

 (「子供を殺してください」という親たち, "Kodomo o Koroshite Kudasai" to Iu Oya-tachi) is a Japanese manga series written by Takeshi Oshikawa and illustrated by Masakazu Suzuki.
 It began serialization in Shinchosha's Monthly Comic Bunch magazine in February 2017.
 After the final issue of the magazine was published in March 2024, it was later transferred to the newly-formed Comic Bunch Kai online magazine resuming in April that same year.
 The series is an adaptation of a novel of the same name by Oshikawa.

+Synopsis

+The series is centered around the struggles of children dealing with their abusive parents.

 Publication

 Written by Takeshi Oshikawa and illustrated by Masakazu Suzuki, "Kodomo o Koroshite Kudasai" to Iu Oya-tachi began serialization in Shinchosha's Monthly Comic Bunch magazine on February 21, 2017.
-After the final issue of the magazine was published on March 21, 2024, the series was transferred to the newly-established Comic Bunch Kai online magazine resuming on April 26 that same year.
-Its chapters have been collected into seventeen tankōbon volumes as of May 2025.
+After the final issue of the magazine was published on March 21, 2024, the series was transferred to the newly established Comic Bunch Kai online magazine resuming on April 26 that same year.
+Its chapters have been collected into nineteen tankōbon volumes as of July 2026.